jbock-java/either/README.md

 There are several popular libraries that offer an `Either` type, including [vavr](https://github.com/vavr-io/vavr), [fugue](https://bitbucket.org/atlassian/fugue/src/master/), and [lambda](https://github.com/palatable/lambda).
-This particular `Either` is easy to work with if you're already familiar with `Optional`.
+This particular `Either` is very small (around 400 SLOC), and easy to work with if you're already familiar with `Optional`.

 ### empty to Left